Molecular Imaging in Medicine (MIM)

 As part of your nonclinical rotations you will attend four one week special learning modules where you will be introduced to a specific research lab and have self-directed learning.
 The Molecular Imaging Biomarker and Probe Development module in the list below is mandatory, and you will choose the remaining 3 modules based on your interests.
 As a MIM4, you will have this opportunity in the fourth year.
 As a MIM5 you will do these rotations in your first year.

 1. Precision Imaging: Quantitative, Molecular, and Image-Guided Technologies (Current Directors: Drs.
-David Schuster and Baowei Fei)
+David Schuster and Hui Mao)

-2. Molecular Imaging Biomarker and Probe Development (Current Directors: Drs.
-Mark Goodman, Hui Mao, and Ephraim Parent)
+2. Molecular Imaging Biomarker and Probe Development (Current Directors: Dr. Mark Goodman)

 3. Advanced Imaging Sciences (Current Directors: Drs.
 John Oshinski and Amit Saindane)

-4. Computational Image Analysis and Guidance (Current Directors: Dr. Ernest Garcia and John Prologo)
+4. Computational Image Analysis and Guidance (Current Directors: Drs.
+Ernest Garcia and John Prologo)

 5. Imaging Implementation Sciences and Integrative Imaging Informatics (Current Directors: Drs.
-Rich Duszak, Elizabeth Krupinski, Nabile Safdar)
+Rich Duszak, Elizabeth Krupinski, Nabile Safdar, Adam Prater)

 6. Surgical Oncology Bio-Imaging Research Unit (Current Director: Dr. Lily Yang)